rstudio/rstudio/src/gwt/tools/locdiff/README.md

 You must create these yourself and checkout the desired commit hashes in each.

-It also shows the most recent French translation (if any) for each string to make it easier to identify if the French translation was already completed.
+It also shows the most recent French translation (if any) for each string to make it easier to identify what work is needed.

 Some useful commit hashes: